lta-rs/lta-rs/README.md

 ### General advice
 - Reuse `LTAClient` as it holds a connection pool internally
-- Reduce the number of times you call the API, take a look at the `Update Freq` in the documentation andprevent yourself from getting blacklisted.
+- Reduce the number of times you call the API, take a look at `Update Freq` in the documentation and prevent yourself from getting blacklisted.
 Use a caching mechanism.
-- Prefer `async` APIs over writing your own implementation for concurrent requests.
+- Prefer `async` APIs over writing your own implementations for concurrent requests.

 ### Getting help
-- You can get help via github issues.
+- You can get help via GitHub issues.
 I will try my best to respond to your queries :smile:

 ### Design decisions
-- Made sure that Rust structs are as close to the original response as possible to make sure that people can reference the original docs if there are any issues
+- Made sure that Rust structs are as close to the original response as possible so that people can reference the original docs if there are any issues
 - Simple and no additional baggage.
 Only the client is included.
 E.g If anyone wants to add concurrency, they have to do it on their own
 - Predictable API usage